i247app/math-svr/TRANSLATION_PATTERN_IMPLEMENTATION.md

 ❌ Adding French language:

 - Duplicate ALL 120 chapters (360 total rows)
-- Duplicate ALL semester data
+- Duplicate ALL term data
 - Duplicate ALL lesson data
 - Update foreign keys to point to correct language version
 - Complex queries with UNION or language filtering